Strategies for energy-efficient flow control leveraging deep reinforcement learning: METHODOLOGY

-PPO is a powerful policy optimization algorithm that maintains the stability of policy performance by limiting the amplitude of policy updates.
-It uses a proxy objective function to encourage policy updates so that the probability ratio of the current policy to the old policy remains within a certain range, thereby avoiding drastic fluctuations in policy performance.
-Also, PPO uses the advantage function to evaluate the advantage of state-action pairs, and optimizes the proxy objective function through stochastic gradient descent, ultimately finding the optimal policy that can obtain the highest expected cumulative reward \citep{schulman2017}.
+PPO is a robust policy optimization algorithm that stabilizes performance by constraining policy update amplitudes.
+It uses a clipped objective to keep the probability ratio of the current and old policies within a safe range, preventing performance fluctuations.
+By leveraging the advantage function and optimizing via stochastic gradient descent, PPO efficiently learns the optimal policy \cite{schulman2017}.